Affording Your Education

 Note: If you are a U.S. citizen or have a green card, then you do not need a U.S. Visa and therefore are not an international student.
 An international student must provide proof of financial support in order to receive a visa for study in the United States.

-Expenses for the 2012-2013 academic year are estimated to be about $46,000.
-The average award this year was slightly over $20,000, which means that most students will pay $25,000-$30,000 per year for their education.
-Personal expenses such as room and board will, in most cases, be the responsibility of the student.
+Expenses for the 2013-2014 academic year are estimated to be about $47,000.
+The average award to international applicants seeking financial assistance for the 2012-13 year was slightly over $29,000, which means that most pay more than $20,000 per year in total estimated costs for their education.

 The admissions process for international students is need-aware; Clark does not offer financial aid to cover the full cost of attendance.
 It is not unusual for the Admissions and Financial Aid Committee to deny an application on financial grounds.
 Several applicants each year show excellent academic records but do not demonstrate the necessary financial ability to attend Clark.